sjmxschm/instagram_unfollower/README.md

 help of Instagram - one of the most influential social networks today.

 When it comes to an automated use, Instagram is extremely sensitive and strict.
-Before I programmed this, I used the preexisting toolboxes but (1) got banned all the time and (2) was not able to tweak it in a way that it was working for me.
+Before I programmed this, I tried the preexisting toolboxes for Instagram automation but (1) got banned all the time and (2) was not able to tweak it in a way that it was working for me.

 The code in this repo is designed extremely conservative but enables automation of Instagram with reduced risk of getting blocked or banned.
 And I mean it this way - Instagram